 Do You Need a Lawyer to Change a Child Support Order?

 It is possible to file a motion to change a child support order on your own.
 However, it’s not always advised.
 What legally constitutes a “significant change in circumstances” can become murky in family courts.
-Having an experienced attorney that specializes in child custody and child support is your best option.
+Having an experienced Rhode Island Child Support Attorney that specializes in child custody and child support is your best option.

 If you’re considering filing a motion to modify a child support order, contact a family law attorney as soon as possible.
 A child support attorney can help you to stop, increase, or decrease child support orders according to your circumstances.